Published Mar 14, 2024 · Updated Mar 07, 2026

-Mostly yes.
-In the National Student Survey (NSS), comments about learning resources are predominantly positive, with 67.7% positive and a sentiment index of +33.6.
-In children's nursing, resource issues feature far less than placement logistics, with only 1.0% of comments focused on resources while placements dominate at 25.2%.
-However, an accessibility gap persists across the sector, with disabled students’ tone trailing by −7.4 points.
-Taken together, these patterns set the frame for children’s nursing: resource provision needs to be dependable, accessible and aligned to a placement‑heavy curriculum so students can study efficiently and practise safely.
+learning resourceschildren's nursingChildren's nursing students are broadly positive about learning resources, but the headline score hides a practical risk.
+When access is inconsistent or inaccessible, students can lose study time and confidence before placements even begin.
+In the National Student Survey (NSS), comments about learning resources are predominantly positive, with 67.7% positive and a sentiment index of +33.6, based on our NSS open-text analysis methodology.
+In children's nursing, resource issues appear far less often than placement logistics, with only 1.0% of comments focused on resources while placements dominate at 25.2%.
+Even so, an accessibility gap persists across the sector, with disabled students rating this area 7.4 points lower.
+Taken together, these patterns suggest that children's nursing programmes need resource provision that is dependable, accessible, and aligned to a placement-heavy curriculum so students can study efficiently and practise safely.

 What do students say about learning resource availability?

-Provision broadly works for most students, especially where libraries, online reading lists, lecture materials and ePad tools are aligned to module outcomes.
-Children’s nursing students value a mix of core texts, high‑quality online materials and simulation kit that link theory to practice.
-Programmes that audit capacity and access ahead of term and keep specialist items available at the point of need reduce friction when cohorts rotate through skills labs and placements.
+Provision works best when libraries, online reading lists, lecture materials, and ePad tools are clearly aligned to module outcomes.
+Children's nursing students benefit from a mix of core texts, high-quality online materials, and simulation kit that help them move confidently from theory into practice.
+Programmes that audit capacity before term starts and keep specialist items available when needed remove friction as cohorts rotate through skills labs and placements.

 How does the online learning experience support study alongside placements?

-Students use platforms such as Canvas, Blackboard and Zoom to catch up on recorded teaching, revise before assessments and stay engaged while on shift patterns.
-The most effective practice blends concise online content with timely face‑to‑face skills sessions.
-Remote learning sentiment in children’s nursing tends to dip when expectations are unclear or when online materials are hard to find.
-Short, structured repositories, quick‑start guides and resource readiness checks before each placement block keep momentum.
+The online learning experience helps most when it gives students flexible ways to study around shift patterns.
+Platforms such as Canvas, Blackboard, and Zoom let students catch up on recorded teaching, revise before assessments, and stay engaged while on placement.
+The strongest approach combines concise online content with timely face-to-face skills sessions.
+Sentiment drops when expectations are unclear or when materials are difficult to find, so short repositories, quick-start guides, and resource readiness checks before each children's nursing placement block help students keep momentum.

 Are resources up to date and accessible for everyone?

-Outdated texts and variable access to equipment undermine confidence in applying current paediatric practice.
-Programmes that prioritise up‑to‑date reading lists, negotiate strong digital access with publishers and keep simulation equipment maintained see fewer complaints.
-The sector’s accessibility gap requires concrete actions: provide alternative formats by default, make assistive routes explicit on reading lists and booking systems, and track fixes so students see barriers removed.
-Specific Learning Difficulties support, integrated into resource use rather than bolted on, helps students plan study around clinical hours.
+Up-to-date and accessible resources give students more confidence in applying current paediatric practice.
+Outdated texts and inconsistent access to equipment do the opposite, especially when students are trying to connect classroom learning to clinical work.
+Programmes that maintain current reading lists, negotiate strong digital access with publishers, and keep simulation equipment in good condition see fewer complaints.
+The sector's accessibility gap calls for concrete action: provide alternative formats by default, make assistive routes explicit in reading lists and booking systems, and track fixes so students can see barriers being removed.
+Support for Specific Learning Difficulties is most effective when it is built into everyday resource use rather than added on later, because that helps students plan study around clinical hours.

 Do communication and support systems help students use resources?

-Predictable, joined‑up communication makes the difference in a timetable shaped by placements.
-Students want a single source of truth for changes across the VLE, app and email, named owners for timetabling and course organisation, and short regular updates.
-When staff respond quickly and personal tutors signpost resources at the right time, students navigate libraries, online content and skills spaces with less stress.
+Yes, because predictable communication reduces stress in a timetable shaped by placements.
+Students want one clear source of truth for changes across the VLE, app, and email, along with named owners for timetabling and course organisation.
+When staff respond quickly and personal tutors signpost resources at the right moment, students spend less time chasing information and more time learning, a pattern echoed in student support in children's nursing.

 What concerns do students raise about their learning experience?

-Where clinical skills teaching feels repetitive, it often signals gaps in the range or application of learning materials rather than student fatigue.
-Assessment and feedback issues also surface: students struggle when marking criteria are opaque and feedback does not explain next steps.
-Clear rubrics, exemplars aligned to assessment briefs and realistic turnaround times help students connect resources to performance.
+Students raise concerns when resources do not translate cleanly into progress.
+If clinical skills teaching feels repetitive, that often points to gaps in the range or application of learning materials rather than simple student fatigue.
+Assessment and feedback issues surface too, especially when marking criteria are opaque and feedback does not explain next steps.
+Clear rubrics, exemplars aligned to assessment briefs, and realistic turnaround times help students use available resources more effectively and improve performance.

 What do case studies and student testimonials reveal?